katarzynatyc/katarzynatyc.github.io/_news/announcement_2.md

 :seedling: **Another student achievement to celebrate!** :sparkles:

-We are proud to share that **Yasin Shams** has earned a spot in the University of Virginia Summer Research Internship Program (SRIP)!
-Through this opportunity, he will explore clinical and biomedical research while pursuing a passion for medicine :stethoscope: :hospital:
+We are proud to share that **Yasin Shams** has earned a spot in the University of Virginia Summer Research Internship Program (SRIP)sponsored by the American Heart Association-funded SURE-CV program!
+Through this opportunity, he will use modern genomics and bioinformatics tools to study the genetic drivers of cardiovascular disease while pursuing a passion for medicine :stethoscope: :hospital:

 Congratulations on this outstanding accomplishment—we are excited to see where this journey leads :tada: